Yaoir/VideoPoker-Go-WebAssembly/README.md

        The game will continue until you either quit or run out of chips.

-       To quit, type either q or e, then the Enter key.
+       To quit, type either q or e

        Changing the bet